MarcoSong1/cse15l-lab-reports/lab-report-5-week10.md

 ### TA's Response

 Hi, I think your script code looks almost fine.
 The issue should be the path you are dealing with.
-Note that inside `CSE15L` folder, you still have a sub folder 'java_sample` inside `CSE15L`, which stores your java file.
-When you are calling `JavaCommand.sh` on terminal, you are inside `CSE15L` path.
+Note that inside `CSE15L` folder, you still have a sub folder `java_sample` inside `CSE15L`, which stores your java file.
+When you are calling `JavaCommand.sh` on terminal, you are in `CSE15L` path.
 I suggest you be more careful about the path inside your script in the example you provided.
 Do you observe the path issue?
 Is the path consistent in your script?
 There should be multiple ways to fix the weird behavior that your code does.

 ### Student fixed the bug

-After receiving TA's feedback, I realized that the buggy part was in my in the script about the path.
-The 'sample.java' is inside `java_sample` folder, but the script is inside `CSE15L` folder.
+After receiving TA's feedback, I realized that the buggy part was in my script about the path.
+The `sample.java` is inside `java_sample` folder, but the script is inside `CSE15L` folder.
 When I running the script on the terminal, the content of script file did not handle the path issue.
-I should set the directory to the path where 'sample.java` located.
+I should set the directory to the path where `sample.java` located.

 <img width="1019" alt="image" src="https://github.com/MarcoSong1/cse15l-lab-reports/assets/129908756/6e98b1f7-90b9-46d9-b20a-b3072e084c26">
 <img width="602" alt="image" src="https://github.com/MarcoSong1/cse15l-lab-reports/assets/129908756/d7353f71-a53b-4bc0-a96a-a4ba0afda5a6">